-The school's responsibilities in regards to Title IV, HEA funds follow:
+The school's responsibilities regarding Title IV, HEA funds follow:

-- Providing students information with information in this policy; - Identifying students who are affected by this policy and completing the return of Title IV funds calculation for those students; - Returning any Title IV, HEA funds due to the correct Title IV programs.
+- Providing students information with information in this policy. - Identifying students who are affected by this policy and completing the return of Title IV funds calculation for those students. - Returning any Title IV, HEA funds due to the correct Title IV programs.